the italian masterpiece

-The Moka pot is experiencing a bit of a resurgence recently, no doubt due to its ability to produce a viscous, appropriately dense espresso.
-Master this tiny, Italian-made, eight-sided wonder with our Moka pot brewing guide.
+moka pot espressos have experienced a bit of a resurgence of late. no doubt due to the moka’s ability to produce a viscous, appropriately dense espresso brew.

-Pro Tip: If you have a new Moka pot, clean it with water and baking soda.
-Then make two pots of coffee (but don’t drink them!).
+if you have a new moka pot, clean it with water and baking soda. then make two pots of coffee (but don’t drink them!), before using it to brew your first cup

-Bring your water to a boil in the kettle.
-If possible, use a low-mineral content water as this prevents the flavor of the coffee aroma being altered.
+step 01. bring your water to the boil in your kettle. where possible, use low-mineral content water as it prevents the flavour of the coffee aroma being altered

-Meanwhile, grind your coffee to a fine consistency.
+step 02. meanwhile, grind your coffee to a fine consistency

-Fill the lower chamber up to the steam-release valve with the water and add the funnel filter into the chamber making sure the water doesn’t fill the valve — empty some out, if necessary.
+step 03. fill the lower chamber up to the steam-release valve and add the funnel filter into the chamber making sure the water doesn’t fill the valve — empty some out if necessary

-Fill the funnel with enough finely ground coffee so that it forms a rounded dome, then tap the funnel to level out the grounds.
+step 04. fill the funnel with enough finely ground coffee so that it forms a rounded dome, then tap the funnel to level out the grounds

-Without tamping or compressing, make sure the rubber gasket is in place and then screw the top half of the moka pot onto the bottom.
+step 05. without tamping or compressing, make sure the rubber gasket is in place and then screw the top half of the moka pot onto the bottom

-As the water begins to heat, coffee is extracted from the funnel.
-Keep the heat on low to allow for a gradual extraction — this allows for a more thorough extraction of the flavors resulting in a strong and sharp taste.
+step 07. as the water begins to heat, coffee is extracted from the funnel. keep the heat on low to allow for a gradual extraction — this allows for a more thorough extraction of the flavours resulting in a strong and sharp taste

-After 10 minutes a gurgle will tell you the water has finished heating.
-About 10 to 15 seconds after you hear this, remove the pot from the heat.
+step 08. after 10 minutes a gurgle will tell you the water has finished heating. about 10 to 15 seconds after you hear it, remove the pot from the heat source

-The coffee should continue to percolate for a while longer.
-Serve and enjoy as soon as this finishes.
+step 09. the coffee will continue to percolate for a while longer. serve and enjoy as soon as this finishes

-True aficionados drink espresso straight.
-But it’s fine to add sugar depending on your personal tastes.
+step 10. true aficionados drink espresso straight. but it’s fine to add sugar and milk to make an espresso based drink depending on your personal tastes!